B-Roux/FUnitas/README.md

+IMPORTANT NOTE: This project is currently on hold.
+Maybe not over, but I need to make sure it's actually a design that is worth pursuing.
+It's also not a project I am currently spending time on.
+Maybe again some day.

+---

 # FList

 An list implementation loosely based on Python lists for C++.
 As such, many "Pythonic" conventions were adopted in this implementation (with some necessary changes).